Luxury Cross Country Ski Resort

 - varied terrain of meadows, chutes, steeps, and trees for any level of skier or snowshoer

 - gear and equipment needed for skate skiing, classic, telemark, backcountry and snowshoeing

 - exceptional backcountry skiing with half-day or full-day excursions into the Medicine Bow-Routt National Forest with our Nordic ski and snowshoe guides

-- winter horseback riding and horse drawn sleigh rides
+- horse drawn sleigh rides

 - tubing hill for little kids and big kids up to the age of 100

 - help in arranging winter horseback riding, dogsledding, fly fishing, or snowmobiling with a local outfitter